ujkuo/ujkuo.github.io/content/_index.md

 in Business and Economics and a strong interest in Marketing research.
 Looking forward to becoming an economist and/or professor, marketing scientist, data scientist.

-Cat lover, tea addict, LaTeX user and promoter.
+Documentary and sports photographer/photojournalist, cat lover, tea addict, LaTeX user and promoter.
 Currently working as a research assistant for several professors and a mentor for several students on family relationships and study/application strategies.